Vitamin B12 total synthesis

-The total synthesis of the complex biomolecule vitamin B_{12} (Cobalamin) was accomplished in two different approaches by the collaborating research groups of Robert Burns Woodward at Harvard and Albert Eschenmoser at ETH in 1972.
-The accomplishment required the effort of no less than 91 postdoctoral researchers (Harvard: 77, ETH: 14), and 12 Ph.D. students (at ETH) from 19 different nations over a period of almost 12 years.
+The total synthesis of vitamin B_{12} (cobalamin) was accomplished in 1972 by two different approaches between the collaborating research groups of Robert Burns Woodward at Harvard and Albert Eschenmoser at ETH.
+The synthetic endeavor required the effort of 91 postdoctoral researchers (77 from Harvard, 14 from ETH), and 12 PhD students (from ETH) over a period of almost 12 years.
 The synthesis project induced and involved a major paradigm shift in the field of natural product synthesis.